WayneFerdon/WallpaperEngine.NeteaseMusicLyricDesktop/README.md

 For Example, the latest supported version : https://d1.music.126.net/dmusic/cloudmusicsetup2.9.2.199190.exe

-If you know what encoding the new log version is using, you can comment in the issue below [https://github.com/wayneferdon/WallpaperEngine.NeteaseMusicLyricDesktop/issues/1]
+If someone knows what encoding the new log version is using, you may comment in the issue below [https://github.com/wayneferdon/WallpaperEngine.NeteaseMusicLyricDesktop/issues/1]

 Introduction: